luismasuelli/jackfrost/README.md

 * Including media in the template:
 DON'T FORGET TO INCLUDE THE form.media REFERENCE IN THE TEMPLATE OR ELSE THESE COMPONENTS WILL NOT WORK (these would happen with every django components app -.-'').

-In the receiving view
-* The form validation can be done BUT a preparing call must be done if you specified a custom filter for the source (i.e. a filter taking the queryset and the current request): from jackfrost.fields import the AutocompleteField class and call AutocompleteField.set_request_in_each_field(form, request) where "form" is the bound form ready to validate and "request" is the current request.
-  AFTER that, you can invoke the form validation or access it's errors list.

 ===========
 Customizing